 CONGRATULATIONS to Drs.
 Elizabeth Brock and Thomas Linden of Northwest Veterinary Associates!

 The VVMA is pleased to announce that they are the recipients of the 2017 Vermont Food Animal Veterinarian Education Loan Repayment Program (VFAVELRP).
 The program is funded by the state of Vermont to support the repayment of veterinary student loans of food animal veterinarians willing to practice in underserved areas of Vermont.
 More info

 |L-R Drs.
 Lisa Nelson, Shelley Mehlenbacher, Colleen Bloom, VVMA President Millie Armstrong, Joel Russo, VT Secretary of Agriculture Anson Tebbetts, Drs.
 Ruth Blauwiekel, Kristin Haas, and Eileen Wolfe with Governor Phil Scott

 The VVMA has joined in an effort to increase the professional and community awareness of the need for safe use, safe storage and safe disposal of prescription medications.
 In partnership with the Bennington County Prescription Drug Task Force, an information packet created specifically for the veterinary profession was mailed to Vermont veterinary clinics, included in the VVMA e-newsletter, and put on our website.
 It also includes the VVMA’s Veterinary Practice Guide to DEA Regulations.
 Check it out and join us in our goal of making sure the veterinary profession is aware of how to prevent substance abuse!

 February 9-10 - Winter Meeting

 Welcome New Members!

-The VVMA One Health Committee is now on Twitter, thanks to Dr. Kathy McNamara.
+The VVMA One Health Committee is now on Twitter.
 Follow us here for the latest information!